dafny-lang/rfcs/text/0000-reads-clauses-on-methods.md

 If there is intentional use of shared mutable state in Dafny code that needs to be externally thread-safe, currently the only solution is to move this logic into external code and make use of synchronization features in the target language(s).
 This is unfortunate when a single `synchronized` block would hypothetically address a tiny race condition.

 Besides the fact that adding full concurrent support to Dafny will be a large and expensive undertaking, we need to be very careful about what paradigm we choose.
-Implementing `synchronized` blocks would imply that Dafny uses a shared memory model, but it's very possible something like message passing would make specifications eaiser to write and less costly to verify.
+Implementing `synchronized` blocks would imply that Dafny uses a shared memory model, but it's very possible something like message passing would make specifications easier to write and less costly to verify.
 Selecting or designing a paradigm for Dafny is particularly challenging given it has to be compilable to multiple target languages: a shared memory model compiles naturally to C# or Java, but much less so to Go.

 # Prior art
 [prior-art]: #prior-art